adamhammond22/flashGovProject/README.md

 Let's say I wanna check all .ts in my local directory:
 "npx eslint . --ext .ts" or "npm run lint"
 NOTE: I suspect eslint is broken here.
 The VSCode eslint is producing correct errors, but the lint commands only detect unused variables.
 They don't even detect undefined variables.

+Express:
+Used to create endpoints for our servers.
+"Middleware" = any piece of code that knows how to handle a request "Next()" passes the request on to the next piece of middleware

+Morgan:
+Logging tool for our server